 Jigsaw or Circular Saw with Fine-Toothed Blades

 - Purpose: A jigsaw or circular saw is the most commonly used tool for cutting fiberglass tubs.
 The fine-toothed blade is essential for making smooth, clean cuts without causing splintering or fraying at the edges.
+Alternatively, a fiberglass angle grinder equipped with a diamond cutting wheel can be used for precise and efficient cuts, particularly in thicker or more complex areas.

 - How to Use: Ensure you’re using the appropriate blade for fiberglass.
 A fine-toothed or carbide-tipped blade is ideal.
 When cutting, keep a steady hand and avoid forcing the saw to prevent cracks or uneven cuts.
 It’s also important to cut slowly and follow the marked line for a clean result.